timboudreau/cfig/README.md

 `--foo.bar` will get you `{ foo : { bar : true }}`, but passing array offsets, e.g.
 `--foo.1` is not supported.

+## Environment Variables

+To allow environment variables to override configuration defaults, use the constructor function `Configuration.withEnvironment()` or `Configuration.withEnvironmentAndExpansions()` (the latter returns a function you call with the regular arguments) - your callback will receive a _read-only_ object with getters for all keys defined in any defaults passed or configuration files read.
+Nested object properties are looked up in the environment as variables named `outerName.innerProperty`, so if you pass defaults such as `{ foo : { bar : 'baz'}}` then an environment variable `foo.bar` will override it.

+*A note on numbers:* Environment variables are always strings;  if the value that would be returned for a key, were environment variables not considered, is a number, and the value of the corresponding environment variable *is parsable as an integer or floating point number*, then it will be converted to a number.

+Similarly, in the case of booleans, if the default value is a boolean and the environment variable is `0`, `false` or `FALSE` it is converted to Javascript boolean false;  if it is `1`, `true` or `TRUE` it is converted to Javascript true; otherwise the string value of the environment variable is passed unaltered.

 ## Types

 Command-line arguments are converted to booleans or numbers under the following conditions: